Hartford Art Galleries, Museums, Supplies & More

 ArtSpace Hartford is a residential development located downtown offering 46 one, two, and three bedroom apartments.
 Situated in a renovated historic building, the community has spacious apartments with fully-appliance kitchens, carpeted bedrooms and central air with individual thermostats.

-Art Connection Studio provides arts-based programming for people with disabilities in a professional studio environment.
+Art Connection Studio provides arts-based programming in your area for people with disabilities in a professional studio environment.

 Framing